Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Accepted values are:

-- `Server`: Injects `Server: kong/x.y.z` on Kong-produced response (e.g. Admin API, rejected requests from auth plugin).
+- `Server`: Injects `Server: kong/x.y.z` on Kong-produced responses (e.g.,
+  Admin API, rejected requests from auth plugin).
 - `Via`: Injects `Via: kong/x.y.z` for successfully proxied requests.
 - `X-Kong-Proxy-Latency`: Time taken (in milliseconds) by Kong to process a request and run all plugins before proxying the request upstream.
-- `X-Kong-Response-Latency`: time taken (in millisecond) by Kong to produce a response in case of e.g. plugin short-circuiting the request, or in in case of an error.
+- `X-Kong-Response-Latency`: Time taken (in milliseconds) by Kong to produce a response in case of, e.g., a plugin short-circuiting the request, or in case of an error.
 - `X-Kong-Upstream-Latency`: Time taken (in milliseconds) by the upstream service to send response headers.
 - `X-Kong-Admin-Latency`: Time taken (in milliseconds) by Kong to process an